 Discipline yourself to show all the steps in your solution.
 And show them one after the other, not little bits of math written here, there, and everywhere.

 First and most important, showing all the steps makes it easier for you to check your work as you go along.
-It’s awfully easy to drop a minus sign or make some other careless mistake if you’re writing down one step out of three.
-If you write down all the steps, one after the other, you are more likely to get each one right the first time and more likely to find any mistakes when you check your work.
+It’s awfully easy to make a careless mistake if you’re writing down one step out of three.
+If you write down all the steps, one after the other, you’re more likely to get each one right the first time and more likely to find any mistakes when you check your work.

 Second, showing your work is good strategy for grading.
 Most instructors won’t give full credit for a bare answer unless the problem was extremely simple.
 And if you’ve made some truly minor error (like adding 8 and 6 and getting 12), if your work is clear most instructors will give you substantial partial credit.